H1d3r/NullGate/README.md

 cmake --build build/
 ```
 > [!NOTE]
-> If you are crosscompiling on linux and have mingw installed, you can use the `-DCROSSCOMPILE=ON` option to automatically set mingw as the default compiler for the relevant parts of the program.
+> If you are crosscompiling on linux and have mingw installed, you can use the `-DNULLGATE_CROSSCOMPILE=ON` option to automatically set mingw as the default compiler for the relevant parts of the program.

 ## Windows defender memory scan bypass
 The core of the issue is that when we call `NtCreateRemoteThreadEx` or `NtCreateProcess`, a memory scan gets triggered and our signatured as hell msfvenom payload gets detected.